UnLow1/TheGameOfLife-android/README.md

 The Game Of Life for Android devices.
 Based on https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ## Installation
+* Download and install on your device TheGameOfLife.apk
+OR
-Import project and run it in Android Studio.
+* Import project and run it in Android Studio

 ## Rules:
 Any cell could be live - green or dead - red.